SATURN RING CROSSINGS

 1898 Phoebe W Pickering, between crossings

-(the above are the traditional nine satellites of Saturn thru the mid
+The abovee moons are the traditional nine satellites of Saturn thru

 1966-1967 Epimetheus S Larsen, j Fountain, R Walker